-The Directors reserve the right at any time prior to Admission, and at their discretion, to withdraw the Scrip Dividend Alternative and pay the Dividend entirely in cash.
+The Directors reserve the right at any time prior to the issuance of the New Shares, and at their discretion, to withdraw the Scrip Dividend Alternative and pay the Dividend entirely in cash.

 The terms and conditions of the Scrip Dividend Alternative are set out in Appendix 1 of this Circular.